 If you’ve ever walked through Port Talbot town centre in early November then the chances are you would have passed Harry Bird.

-Harry has lived in the town for most of his life in town, and each November he can be found at the Royal British Legion’s stand in the town, selling poppies in the run up to Remembrance Sunday.
+Harry has lived in the town for most of his life, and each November can be found at the Royal British Legion’s stand in the shopping centre, selling poppies in the run up to Remembrance Sunday.

 He is a fixture there, having done it every year for the past 40 years.
 In that time he has raised hundreds of thousands of pounds for the charity.
 In 2018 alone, he managed to collect £25,000.

 So, having done it for so long, and having raised so much money for the charity, does he have any plans to retire?

 “Not yet”, he says.
 “I’ve done it for so long now, that people recognise me and I’m quite well known locally.
 If I have a day off people get worried and ask where I am.
 So, no. I’m happy to carry on doing it for a bit longer.”

 Harry’s passion for raising money for the legion stems from his own time in the army.

 Harry joined just after the conclusion of the Second World War in 1945.
 He joined the Explosives Disposal Unit and was given the task of getting rid of all the unused ammunition that was left over after the end of the war.

 He travelled to the Bay of Biscay, just off the coast of France, where they would dispose of all the unused bombs.
 He also spent some time in Snowdonia, where he and his unit were given the task of disposing of over a million tonnes of ammunition.
 He recalls: